Standard Notes

 To truly appreciate Standard Notes, one must look beyond the interface to the architectural decisions that define its resilience and security profile.

 Standard Notes was born out of frustration with the ephemeral nature of modern software.
 Founder Mo Bitar envisioned an app that would last 100 years.
 Launched in 2017, it grew steadily through a transparent, sustainable business model, rejecting venture capital that might compromise user privacy.
-In 2024, its mission was amplified through its acquisition by Proton, uniting it with a global leader in privacy tech while maintaining its open-source license (AGPLv3).
+In April 2024, its mission was amplified through its acquisition by Proton, uniting it with a global leader in privacy tech while maintaining its open-source license (AGPLv3).
+In 2025, Proton continued to support Standard Notes with dedicated engineering resources, infrastructure improvements, and cross-team collaboration on security.

 The client-server model is distinct.
 The server is 'dumb'—it only stores encrypted blobs of data and has no knowledge of the contents.
 The client (your Mac) handles all logic: encryption (XChaCha20-Poly1305), decryption, and search.
 This means search indexing happens locally, which is why searching vast databases doesn't compromise privacy but relies on local CPU power.
 The 'Items' architecture treats every note, tag, and extension as a generic 'item', allowing for extreme flexibility in how data is related.